Aashutosh-kr/file-metadata-microservice-fcc-backend-project/README.md

 # File Metadata Microservice

-This is the boilerplate for the File Metadata Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/file-metadata-microservice
-# file-metadata-microservice-fcc-backend-project
+This is for the File Metadata Microservice project.
+It is a backend project for the freeCodeCamp curriculum.
+It is a simple app that allows a user to upload a file and receive the file size in bytes.
+It is built with Node.js and Express.